1907 World Artistic Gymnastics Championships

 The 3rd Artistic Gymnastics World Championships were held in Prague, Bohemia, in conjunction with the 5th Czech Sokol Slet on 30 June 1907.

 A historic signpost in the sometimes contentious politics of the sport occurred with respect to these championships.
-In a 100-year Anniversary Publication of the International Federation of Gymnastics, a past observation of Dr. Miroslav Klinger, an honorary member of the FIG, was noted with regards to a German magazine article.
+In a 100-year Anniversary Publication of the International Federation of Gymnastics, a past observation of Dr. Miroslav Klinger, an honorary member of the FIG, was noted with regard to a German magazine article.
 In that FIG publication, it is written that an article in a 1907 issue of the German publication Deutsche Turnzeitung "dissuaded the non-slavic nations from participating in the international competition in Prague, by saying the competitors could be threatened by violence.
 The goal of the article was to pressure the president of the European Federation into the renunciation of the Prague event.
 Nevertheless, the German Federation sent observers to Prague."

 The championships were purely team events without any individual awards.
 Individual all-round scores were only introduced in 1922, with the first all-round individual men's champion being recognised in that year.
 Individual apparatus scores were introduced subsequently.
 As such no actual individual medals were awarded at these games, the below rankings were conferred retrospectively.